Patater/modern-cmake/chapters/packages/ROOT.md

 ROOT is a C++ Toolkit for High Energy Physics.
 It is huge.
 There are really a lot of ways to use it in CMake, though many/most of the examples you'll find are probably wrong.
 Here's my recommendation.

 Most importantly, there are *lots of improvements* in CMake support in more recent versions of ROOT - Using 6.16+ is much, much easier!
 If you really must support 6.14 or earlier, see the section at the end.
+There were further improvements in 6.20, as well, it behaves much more like a proper CMake project, and exports C++ standard features for targets, etc.

 ## Finding ROOT